fan2bolide/Push_swap/README.md

 This project comes with a visualizer so you could be testing an algorithm written with the instruction set of push_swap. (not working for now)

+ERROR CHECK :
+The program will check your entries and display 'error' if :
+- the entry cant go into an int (4B)
+- the entry is not convertible into a number (ex : ./push_swap 1 2 three 4)
+- the entry contains other symbols than '0' '1' '2' '3' '4' '5' '6' '7' '8' '9' ' ' '+' '-'